githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/WordFrqncyCnt_vt/README.md

 Implementing memory-clean program can be highly challenging.
 This claim is strongly supported by the fact that memory leaks commonly appear duing the execution of programs written in C or C++.
-With languages like Java that relies on GC at run-time for memory management, implementing memory-clean program can hardly be attempted.
+With languages like Java that rely on GC at run-time for memory management, implementing memory-clean program can hardly be even attempted.

-The code in `WordFreqCnt_vt.dats` is obtained from modifying the code in `WordFreqCnt_vt.dats`.
+The code in `WordFreqCnt_vt.dats` is obtained from modifying the code in `WordFreqCnt.dats`.
 Non-linear types like `string` and `list0` are replaced with their linear counterparts `string_vt` and `list0_vt`, respectively.
-Consequently, combinators on these non-linear types are replaced with the corresponding ones on linear types.
+Consequently, combinators on these non-linear types are replaced with the corresponding ones on the linear types.
 Note that the entire replacement is guided by the type-checking process.